creationix/proto/README.markdown

 # Proto

-This simple js library adds three functions to Object.prototype and one to Function.prototype that are commonly used.
+This simple js library adds four functions to Object.prototype.
 Since this only modifies global objects and doesn't export any structures, you don't need the return value when calling `require('proto')`.

 ## Object.prototype